connect2sazad/namergenie/README.md

   <img src="https://lyncdigit.com/assets/images/logo.png" alt="NamerGenie by Lyncdigit" width="200"/>
 </p>

-# 🧞‍♂️ NameRGenie — Your AI-Powered Naming Wizard
+# 🧞‍♂️ NamerGenie — Your AI-Powered Naming Wizard

-**NameRGenie** is an AI-driven name generation tool built for founders, creators, and marketers who are tired of boring, overused name ideas.
-With a sprinkle of AI magic and some smart algorithms, NameRGenie crafts unique, brandable names in seconds — so you can stop stressing and start building.
+**NamerGenie** is an AI-driven name generation tool built for founders, creators, and marketers who are tired of boring, overused name ideas.
+With a sprinkle of AI magic and some smart algorithms, NamerGenie crafts unique, brandable names in seconds — so you can stop stressing and start building.

 > 🚀 A product by [Lyncdigit Technologies Pvt.
 Ltd.](https://lyncdigit.com)